At Home Worship Resources

 Over the past two years St. Peter's has experienced many changes in the ways we worship as a church community.

 When the lockdown began, we had to learn how to pray and worship virtually, and became more deeply connected as a faith community in the process.
 Thanks to an increasingly sophisticated use of technology and willing volunteers, we have been able to continue Sunday worship uninterrupted.
 What began with the rector leading services in the Chapel via her smartphone has turned into full online streaming in the Sanctuary using state of the art equipment.

 While our church building is once again open for Sunday worship to everyone who is able to follow our COVID protocols, we continue to provide options for virtual worship.
 It is our hope that all who want to worship with us have the opportunity to do so in a safe environment.

 Here is a list of opportunities to join us throughout the week.
 Please invite family members, friends and neighbors to be with us as we uphold you and your families in God's love.

 Holy Eucharist, Rite II at 10 AM

-Click HERE for a PDF of the July 5 leaflet.
-Hymns are included.
+Click HERE for the service leaflet.